rollingstone80/class-free-oop/README.md

 In the second example "movie-object-v2.js", I actually copy the methods from the parent to the child object (this could be repeated with multiple parent objects).
 Encapsulation is preserved, but at a significant performance cost: initializing 1 million objects in the second example takes on average 4x the time it takes in the first example (~800ms compared to ~200ms).

-Bottom line... there is no such thing as a free dinner.
-If you have to deal with a huge number of objects, keep them lean!
-Or go prototypal.
+If multiple inheritance is not needed, just go prototypal.

 Tested in Chrome v48.